kaschaefer/MeetMe/README.md

 *Meeting invitees are not made aware of the date/time range that the meeting will be in until they select their calendars, which I think is poor UI

+*The UI for an owner checking on their meeting needs work.
+I did not do a good enough job of explaining to the user that they need to check on their meeting themselves.

 *The application does not handle the case where there are no available meeting times

 *The code is pretty repetitive at times, the result of a project done at the last minute